msaharan/ds_ai_orchestra/README.md

 - Structured JSON output when schemas are registered
 - Tooling extensibility through Model Context Protocol (MCP) servers and custom Python tools
 - Executive-ready answers with concise takeaways by default
-- Responses are always returned in English (US)
+- Responses are always returned in English

 ## Quick Start